 The basic unit of the Zus platform is the Zus Aggregated Profile, or ZAP.
 The ZAP is an up-to-date, comprehensive record of a given patient’s health history, assembled and curated by Zus from various external data networks.
 The ZAP is designed to help care teams quickly get up-to-speed on the health history of new patients, as well as stay-in-the-know as new events occur.
-The end result is more efficient and effective patient care.
+It can also be accessed directly for population health analysts and developers to generate insights and optimize care.

 Zus assembles the ZAP from the following types of patient data:

 - Medical - EHR data from thousands of provider sites nationwide, accessed via interoperability network partners such as CommonWell and Carequality